 - 1 Tablespoon apple cider vinegar

-- 2 teaspoons gluten-free tamari or soy sauce (dish will not be GF if using traditional soy sauce)
+- 2 teaspoons gluten free reduced-sodium Tamari, or soy sauce if not GF

 - 1/4 teaspoon dried rosemary, crushed between your fingers